research-ag/icrcX/icrcX.md

-# ICRC-X: Deposit and Withdrawal Standard for ICRC-1 tokens
+# ICRC-84: Deposit and Withdrawal Standard for ICRC-1 tokens

 Financial service canisters use this standard to allow users to deposit ICRC-1 tokens and withdraw them again.
 An example for such a service is a DEX.